 Many employers fall into the trap of creating a long list of candidate must-have skills in order to be successful for the role.
 But how many are TOO many?
 Well, anything over ten in a job advert is a little overboard.
 You risk scaring away even the most qualified talent if the role expectations seem out of reach.

 The same also applies to having too many desirable skills.
 Whilst requesting these ‘nice to haves’ may not put off every candidate from applying, listing too many can be difficult to interpret what’s necessary for the role and what isn’t.
-Which makes the decision to apply difficult for the candidate and makes it more complicated when it comes to the screening for recruiters and hiring managers.
+This makes the decision to apply difficult for the candidate and makes it more complicated when it comes to the screening for recruiters and hiring managers.

 Be clear about what is absolutely required and set a minimum requirement for each role as well as what is desirable/nice to have to help an applicant easily decide whether their expertise fits.